Luxury Hotels Re-Opening: What Will Be Different

 Recreation

-Particular attention on cleaning and disinfecting can be expected at recreational facilities like swimming pools and gyms.
-Posted signage will be visible throughout these facilities, informing guests on how to stop the spread of coronaviruses.
+Particular attention to cleaning and disinfecting can be expected at recreational facilities like swimming pools and gyms.
+Posted signage will be visible throughout these facilities, informing guests how to stop the spread of coronaviruses.
 Hand sanitizing dispensers will also be available to guests to promote healthy hygiene.
 Face covering may be required where gym equipment is being used and the area surrounding the swimming pool.
 Additionally, lounge chairs will be spread further apart to maintain proper social distancing.

 Related: Hotel E Downtown Santa Rosa